ramene/heatmap-tracker/EXAMPLE_VAULT/Tracking Example.md

 ## 1. **Set Up Your Obsidian Environment**
    - Ensure you have the **Dataview plugin** installed and enabled in your Obsidian vault.
    - Install the required **Heatmap Tracker Plugin ** (e.g., `renderHeatmapTracker`).
-This function should be available in your environment or implemented separately.
+This function should be available in your environment.

 ---